Build on the Ontology

 transactionA financial transaction

-locationA physical location or venue
+locationA physical place or venue

 eventA general event